142CodeGreen/Nemo-Guardrail2/README.md

 # Nemo-Guardrail

-This notebook is to prace Nemo Guardrail developed by NVIDIA for easily adding programmable guardrails to LLM-based conversational systems.
+This notebook is to practise Nemo Guardrail developed by NVIDIA for easily adding programmable guardrails to LLM-based conversational systems.

 We will explore how to add NeMo Guardrails to an RAG pipeline built with with LlamaIndex, NVIDIA NIM and NVIDIA embeddings.
 The dataset is https://docs.nvidia.com/ai-enterprise/latest/pdf/nvidia-ai-enterprise-user-guide.pdf -O ./data/nvidia-ai-enterprise-user-guide.pdf.